New Jersey Real Estate Commission: Organization and composition

 The New Jersey Real Estate Commission is composed of eight members, as specified by state law.
 Of these, five members must be licensed real estate brokers who have at least 10 years’ experience in New Jersey, and two are public members (representing the interest of the general public).
 The eighth member is a representative of a state governmental department, traditionally an official from within the Department of Banking and Insurance or its predecessor agency.
 All seven non-governmental commissioners are appointed by the Governor of New Jersey and confirmed as required, serving staggered terms of three years (the government department representative serves at the pleasure of the Governor).
 By statute, at least a majority of the Commission’s members constitute a quorum for conducting business.

 The Commission elects a President (often one of the broker members) to chair meetings, and it employs a professional staff to carry out day-to-day operations.
-The Commission’s executive officer, titled the Executive Director, oversees administrative functions; as of 2025, the Executive Director is Aurelio Romero.
+The Commission’s executive officer, titled the Executive Director, oversees administrative functions; as of 2025, the Executive Director is Jairo Rodríguez.
 The Commission is organized as a division within the Department of Banking and Insurance (DOBI).
 Within DOBI, it falls under the Banking Division for administrative purposes, reflecting the historical placement of the real estate licensing function alongside financial and professional licensing agencies.
 The Commission’s offices are located in Trenton, and it holds regular public meetings (approximately 36 meetings per year) in accordance with New Jersey’s Open Public Meetings Act.